rjanecek/guides/src/pages/java/access-modifiers/index.md

 ```

 Above are some ways of using the default access modifier for a variable or method.
-Don't forget, the default access modifier does not have a key word.
+Don't forget, the default access modifier does not have a keyword.
 The absence of the 3 other access modifiers means you are using the default access modifier.

 #### Protected Access Modifier
 The protected access modifier is closely related to the default access modifier.
 The protected access modifier has the properties of the default access modifier but with a little improvement.